The Rehab Vets

 We look forward to meeting and working with you and your pet on the path to healthful success.

 MEET THE PROFESSIONALS

-Dr. Tracie’s interest in veterinary physical rehabilitation has been a passion for many years.
+Dr. Tracie’s interest in veterinary physical rehabilitation has been her passion for many years.
 She received a Bachelor of Science degree in Human Kinesiology from the University of Colorado at Boulder and Doctor of Veterinary Medicine degree from Colorado State University.
 Dr. Tracie worked in general practice for several years after which she was given an opportunity to apply her biomechanical background to her veterinary patients.
 She spent several years working specifically with the design, fitting and adjustments of veterinary orthotics and prosthetic devices for disabled companion animals.

 Getting companion animals back to their regular function and routines is Dr. Tracie’s mission when approaching any case.
 She is well known for her ability to form strong, lasting bonds with both her patients and her clients.

-Dr. Tracie Grubb served as President of the non-profit organization, Human Animal Bond Trust (HABT).
+Dr. Tracie Grubb previously served as President of the non-profit organization, Human Animal Bond Trust (HABT).
 This organization boasts the oldest pet loss support group in the country.
 She was honored to work alongside a group of dedicated pet lovers to provide activities and educational experiences that support the human-animal bond while funding the pet loss support group services.
 For more information, check out www.humananimalbondtrust.org.

 In her spare time, Dr. Tracie enjoys spending time with her husband, Colin.
 She enjoys golf, running, pet photography, and pastel painting.
-The furry family consists of Tulip, a young boxer mix, 2 rambunctious cats, Andale and Pronto, and the newest addition, Frances, a senior puppy mill survivor.
+The furry family consists of Tulip, a young boxer mix, 2 mischievous cats, Andale and Pronto, and the newest addition, Frances, a senior puppy mill survivor.